 5.5.3.
 Laser Tomographic Adaptive Optics (LTAO)#

 A simplified block diagram of the LTAO WFC is presented in Figure 5.14.
 There are strong similarities to the NGSAO WFC, with the LTWS taking the place of the NGWS.
-The LTAO Wavefront Controller has three additional outputs controlling the OIWFS DM, the LTWS focus stage, and the LGSF steering mirrors.
+The LTAO Wavefront Controller has three additional outputs controlling the OIWFS DM, the LTWS focus stage, and the LGSS steering mirrors.
 At this level of detail, the additional NGS tip-tilt and focus control loops and the details of the pseudo open-loop tomographic control are hidden within the LTAO Wavefront Controller.
 The Phasing Controller in the LTAO mode has additional inputs from the OIWFS, Phasing Camera, and M1 and M2 Edge Sensors.
 The operation of the Active Optics Wavefront Controller is identical to the NGSAO mode.

 ../../../_images/ltao_wfcs_block_diagram.png